Center for Suicide Prevention and Research at Nationwide Children's Hospital

 Henry Ford Health System

-Brian Ahmedani is a research scientist and licensed clinical social worker who has particular expertise in suicide prevention.
+Brian Ahmedani is a director of research, senior scientist, and licensed clinical social worker who has particular expertise in suicide prevention.
 He has led and participated in numerous federal and other funded studies on suicide prevention and has also conducted an evaluation of the award-winning Perfect Depression Care/Zero Suicide program at Henry Ford Health System.
 Dr. Ahmedani has provided training and consultation on the Zero Suicide Model and Evidence-Based Suicide Prevention Approaches in healthcare settings both nationally and internationally.

 “The Zero Suicide Model just makes sense.
 It’s really a health care model focused on caring about people that’s ultimately designed to continue to improve over time as more evidence becomes available.”